hheinzer/ccfd/README.md

+*This repository has not been updated in years, the information in this readme may be outdated.*

 ![ccfd](img/ccfd.png)

 The `ccfd` code is a drop-in replacement for `cfdfv`, a CFD [code](https://github.com/flexi-framework/cfdfv) written in Fortran by the [Institute of Aerodynamics and Gas Dynamics](https://www.iag.uni-stuttgart.de/en/) at the University of Stuttgart for a CFD programming course.
 This program uses [CGNS](https://cgns.github.io/), for storing the calculation results.